Playing With: Kimono Is Traditional

 - Conversed: "— and even while Kimika is seen only for a few minutes during the whole season, the fact she always wear kimono tattoos her traditional mindset into the viewer's brain."

-- Deconstructed: Kimika's first appearence in a kimono does not leave a good impression on Xiao-Mei's family, whose older members suffered through the Second Sino-Japanese War.
+- Kimika's first appearence in a kimono does not leave a good impression on Xiao-Mei's family, whose older members suffered through the Second Sino-Japanese War.
 They despise her as a result.

-- Reconstructed: Xiao-Mei realizes that Kimika did not mean to offend her family, and Kimika goes to great lengths to emphasize that she does not condone of historical atrocities.
+- Xiao-Mei realizes that Kimika did not mean to offend her family, and Kimika goes to great lengths to emphasize that she does not condone historical atrocities.
 They eventually focus more of their conversations on other areas where China and Japan share a more amicable history, such as architecture and philosophy.

 Back to Kimono Is Traditional